-The aims of sex and relationship education (SRE) at our school are to:
+The aims of relationship and sex education (RSE) at our school are to:

-Provide a framework in which sensitive discussions can take place

-Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene

-Help pupils develop feelings of self-respect, confidence and empathy

-Create a positive culture around issues of sexuality and relationships

-Teach pupils the correct vocabulary to describe themselves and their bodies
+- Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies

+This links to our Christian Values and ethos, in regards specifically to protect our pupils by providing them with the right education about relationships and sex education.
+In love we flourish and achieve: we want relationships for our children that are built on respect, trust and care.